-At Internal Medicine & Family Practice, we offer sports physicals to ensure your healthy and safe participation in the sport you’re passionate about.
-Dr. Shahid Masood along with his team offers geriatric care, internal medicine, men’s health care, pediatric care, women’s health care, and much more.
-Dr. Masood is board certified in internal medicine and earned a Certificate of a Merit award from the American College of Physicians.
-If you have questions about our services and our team of specialists, contact us or schedule an appointment online!
+At Internal Medicine & Family Practice, Dr. Wael Mctabi, MD offers sports physicals to ensure your healthy and safe participation in the sport you’re passionate about.
+If you have questions about our sports physicals, contact us or schedule an appointment online!
 We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents:

 Why is a physical exam important for sports?

 What are the advantages of Sports physical examination?